OshithRoshantha/gCAL/README.md

 ## Usage

-1. Input course details, including course name, credit hours, and grade received.
+1. Input course details: credit hours and grade received.
-2. Click the "Calculate GPA" button to generate the GPA based on the provided information.
+2. Click the button to generate the GPA based on the provided information.

 ## How to Run